What Is Progressive Overload?

 In traditional lifting, you add 5 pounds when you hit your target reps.
 Simple, predictable, and truly linear.
 With bands, you need a way to know when the next combination represents an appropriate increase—not too big, not too small.

-At boq, we solve this with Smart Goals—a feature that uses the 1RM formula (one-rep max), the same strength calculation that powerlifters use.
+In the boq bands app, we solve this with Smart Goals—a feature that uses a 1RM formula (one-rep max), the same strength calculation that powerlifters use.

 The 1RM Formula (Brzycki): Your estimated one-rep max = (weight × 36) / (37 - reps)